-When a BC resident who is 10 years of age or older successfully completes CORE, he or she is entitled to a BC Resident Hunter Number Card, and to have a bag limit of his or her own, to purchase a hunting license, and to enter the limited entry hunting draw.
+When a BC resident who is 10 years of age or older successfully completes CORE, he or she is entitled to a BCFWID, and to have a bag limit of his or her own, to purchase a hunting license, and to enter the limited entry hunting draw.

 What is an Initiation License?

 BC residents who are 18 years of age or older and who have never held a hunting license in BC are eligible to hold this license.
 It is a one season only license.
 License holders must be under the close and personal supervision of a qualified supervising hunter, and any wildlife killed will be included in the bag limit of the accompanying hunter.
 The cost for this license is $19.00.